ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 {CODE-TAB:csharp:Async loading_entities_1_1_async@ClientApi\Session\LoadingEntities.cs /}
 {CODE-TABS/}

-{NOTE In 4.x RavenDB, only string identifiers are supported.
+{NOTE From RavenDB version 4.x onwards, only string identifiers are supported.
 If you are upgrading from 3.x, this is a major change, because in 3.x non-string identifiers are supported. /}

 {PANEL/}